vyca2017/content/content/faq/graphql-schema-definition.md

 description: A GraphQL Schema Definition is the easiest way to describe an entire GraphQL api.
 With Graphcool you can use Schema Definitions to create new projects
 ---

-# GraphQL Schema Definition
+# GraphQL IDL - GraphQL Schema Definition

 ## What is a GraphQL Schema Definition?

 A GraphQL Schema Definition is the most concise way to specify a GraphQL schema.
-The syntax is well-defined and will be adopted in the official [GraphQL Spec](https://github.com/facebook/graphql/pull/90).
+The syntax is well-defined and [will be adopted in the official GraphQL Spec](https://github.com/facebook/graphql/pull/90).
 Schema Definitions are sometimes referred to as IDL (Interface Definition Language) or SDL (Schema Definition Language)

-The GraphQL api for a blog could be specified like this:
+The GraphQL schema for a blog app could be specified like this:

 ```graphql
 type Post {